In an Indian village, Muslims talk of leaving as divide with Hindus widens

 Five months later many Muslims, who only number about 400 of the village’s population of more than 4,000, say the wounds haven’t healed.

-And in a country where 14 percent of the population are Muslim and 80 percent Hindu, Nayabans reflects wider tensions in places where Muslim residents are heavily outnumbered by Hindu neighbours.
+And in a country where 14 percent of the population are Muslim and 80 percent Hindu, Nayabans reflects wider tensions in places where Muslim residents are heavily outnumbered by Hindu neighbors.

 The BJP denies it is seeking to make Muslims second-class citizens or is anti-Muslim.